Local Traffic Tickets

 Click on the full-screen tool in the player toolbar or click here to see a larger video.

 Yeeee Haaawww!
-It’s the Great Texas Warrant Roundup time.
+It’s a warrant roundup.
 That’s right.
 It’s that time of year when police, city marshals, sheriffs and constables in cities, towns and municipalities across Texas round up a posse, climb into their iron stage coaches and hit the asphalt trail to find and arrest anyone with outstanding warrants for traffic tickets.

 Traffic ticket warrant roundups are still just like the old west.
 A sheriff's posse will actually come looking for you.
 They will track you down at your work or home.
 Warrants are serious business.
 Pistol-packing deputies will come for you and take you to jail!

 This is when cities and jurisdictions devise and implement plans to actively pursue the arrest of everyone who has outstanding warrants for traffic citations.
 From time to time, usually about two to four times per year, most cities and municipalities across the State of Texas, conduct Warrant Roundups.
 During the roundup, thousands of people with outstanding ticket warrants are arrested.
 And, it doesn't matter if you are stopped in one town with warrants in a different town.
 With outstanding warrants, you are subject to arrest wherever you may be found.
 Once a year, over 300 law enforcement agencies across text conduct the Great Texas Warrant Roundup where all agencies cooperate in a coordinated enforcement event.

 Worse yet, during Warrant Roundups, peace officers will actively search the most common places to locate anyone with outstanding ticket warrants.
 Most frequently, they show up at your home or place of work to arrest you.
 Try explaining that to your family, co-workers or boss.